 Is autism really on the rise?
-It certainly looks that way – the news is full of stories about increasing numbers of children in schools, funding for people with autism blowing the NDIS budget (NDIS budget under strain with boom in autism diagnoses) and autism numbers in government surveys increasing exponentially over the past ten years.
+It certainly looks that way – the news is full of stories about increasing numbers of children in schools, funding for people on the autism spectrum blowing the NDIS budget (NDIS budget under strain with boom in autism diagnoses) and autism numbers in government surveys increasing exponentially over the past ten years.
 (Australian Bureau of Statistics Prevalence of Autism )

 Everyone knows someone who knows someone on the autism spectrum it seems, yet who of us over 50 can recall ever hearing the word autism in the 60s or 70s.
 How can this be?
 Is there something going on that is causing autism to occur in ever increasing numbers or are we just recognising autism more easily and applying this term more readily?
 This question has been difficult to answer, however recent research both in Australia and overseas is shedding light on what may be accounting for much of the increase in people being diagnosed with autism.